ITensor/website/docs/tutorials/args.md

 <br/>
 ### Creating Args Objects

-There are a few different ways to construct args objects.
-The simplest is the Args constructor, which accepts any number of name-value pairs:
+There are a few different ways to construct `Args` objects.
+The simplest is the `Args` constructor, which accepts any number of name-value pairs:

     auto args = Args("Name=","some_string",